-Keep in mind that if you should leave your apartment on the 15th of a given month, the financial housing assistance will not apply for that month's rent.
+Keep in mind that if you should leave your apartment on the 15th of a given month, the financial housing aid will only apply to full months spent in the accommodation.
+If you leave before the end of the month, you will be asked to reimburse the amount you have received for this month.

-Any foreign student who has a European nationality or a French longstay visa has the right to apply for government housing assistance.
+Any foreign student who has a European nationality or a French long-stay visa has the right to apply for government housing assistance.
 In order to qualify, you need to meet certain requirements.